abhishek02122002/codeops.io/README.md

 - Provide **revision-ready documentation capsules** for quick refreshers
 - Visualize your learning journey with an **interactive road‑map**

-> “CodeOps is a developer-focused platform that brings together learning, practice, and guidance into one seamless experience…” :contentReference[oaicite:1]{index=1}
+> “CodeOps is a developer-focused platform that brings together learning, practice, and guidance into one seamless experience.”

 ---